BenC114/HackViolet/README.txt

 This project was made for HackViolet's 2022 hackathon.

-Authors: Adrian Shirazi, Ben Culverhouse, and Levi
+Authors: Adrian Shirazi, Ben Culverhouse, and Levi Engel

 Javascript, HTML, and CSS tutorial used: https://www.youtube.com/watch?v=MkESyVB4oUw